 Cheese and broccoli are a natural pairing.
 I love Vegan Broccoli “Cheese” Soup, so I thought I’d make a heartier version using rice.
-This baked rice and broccoli casserole is coated in a super savory dairy-free cheeze sauce made with a secret ingredient: sunflower seeds.
+This cheese baked rice and broccoli casserole is coated in a super savory dairy-free cheeze sauce made with a secret ingredient: sunflower seeds.

 • Sunflower seeds.
 Use shelled, unroasted and unsalted seeds.